-(B) Paper-II: Descriptive Type Paper:
+(B) Paper-II: English (Writing Skills):

 No separate login is required to take the test.
-This test will start automatically upon auto-submission of Paper-I after 90 minutes.
-The questions will be in English and answers are to be typed in space provided for the same using keyboard.
+This test will start automatically upon auto-submission of Paper-I after 120 minutes.
+The questions will be in English and answers are to be typed only in English in space provided for the same using keyboard.
 Only one question will be displayed at a time.